-Schools across the UK have been invited to take part in a national survey of internet use by pupils when at home.
-Brett Laniosh from Catshill Learning Partnerships, who are carrying out the survey, said that the results will provide valuable information to schools on the range of hardware such as laptops, tablets, consoles and smart phones being used by young people.
-The survey is supported by education technology association Naace.
+Schools across the UK took part in a national survey of internet use by pupils when at home.
+Brett Laniosh from Catshill Learning Partnerships, who carried out the survey, said that the results from over 19,000 pupils provide valuable information to schools on the range of hardware such as laptops, tablets, consoles and smart phones being used by young people.
+The survey was supported by education technology association Naace.

 About the survey